 If you are injured in a car accident, you probably have a number of questions regarding your legal rights and options.
 Queener Law is dedicated to helping car accident victims get maximum compensation for their car accident injuries.
-The following are answers to some of the questions we are frequently asked.
+The following are answers to some of the most general auto accident questions that we are frequently asked.

 Q. Why Do I Need a Lawyer?

 A. Many people think that negligence and liability are obvious, but there are a number of cases in which liability is not so cut and dry.
 Many car accident victims think that who’s at fault can’t possibly be in dispute because the insurance company paid for their property damage.
 But it is not uncommon for an insurance company to pay for property damage and then later deny liability for injury claims.
 Clients come to us at various stages following an auto accident.
 However, when a significant amount of time has passed since the accident, it is often more difficult to gather the necessary evidence to support a legal claim.
 For instance, we have had clients seek legal advice several months after the accident, and when we examine the accident scene with an accident re-constructionist, we find that passing traffic has removed the skid marks or other forensic evidence.
 For this reason, it is highly recommended that you contact us as soon as possible after the accident.
 Queener Law will not only advise you of your legal rights, but we will gather necessary evidence, collect your medical records, communicate with insurance companies, ensure that you do not miss any filing deadlines, serve legal papers on the defendant, and fight to get you maximum money damages.